nikoskalogridis/streamerbrainz/docs/plexamp-integration.md

 # Plexamp/Plex Integration Guide

-This guide explains how to integrate argon-camilladsp-remote with Plex Media Server and Plexamp to track playback events and potentially trigger actions based on playback state.
+This guide explains how to integrate StreamerBrainz with Plex Media Server and Plexamp to track playback events and potentially trigger actions based on playback state.

 ---

 ## Overview

-The Plexamp integration adds webhook support to the argon-camilladsp-remote daemon.
+The Plexamp integration adds webhook support to the StreamerBrainz daemon.
 When enabled, it:

 1. Runs an HTTP server that receives webhooks from Plex Media Server
 2. Queries the Plex API `/status/sessions` endpoint for detailed session information